sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-integrate-scrypt-service.md

 ### Step 1: Create Your Free Account

-Go to the [sCrypt Developer homepage](https://dev.scrypt.io) to create your free account.
+Go to the [sCrypt homepage](https://scrypt.io) to create your free account.

 ### Step 2: Get API Key